It Could Happen to You (1994 film): Plot

 At Muriel's and Charlie's divorce proceedings, she demands all the money that he won for herself.
 Charlie acquiesces but draws the line when she also demands the half he gave Yvonne.
 The case goes to court, which rules in Muriel's favor.

 Yvonne, feeling guilty at having bankrupted Charlie and wrecked his marriage, pushes him away.
 But he is in love with her, insisting that he does not care about the money and is far better off without Muriel.
 Yvonne reciprocates.

 While ruminating about their future at Yvonne's closed diner, the new couple provide a homeless man with soup at the Charlie Lang Table.
 The man is actually undercover photojournalist Angel Dupree, the film's narrator; he takes photos of Yvonne and Charlie for the next day's headline in the New York Post, wherein Angel praises their willingness to support him, even in their own "darkest hour."

-As Charlie and Yvonne are preparing to move out of NYC, they receive mail from hundreds of New Yorkers who read Angel's expose.
+As Charlie and Yvonne are preparing to move out of NYC, they receive mail from hundreds of New Yorkers who read Angel's exposé.
 The mail consists of encouraging letters, along with "tips for the cop and the waitress" totaling about $600,000, which pays the couple's debts.

 Right after Muriel becomes "Mrs. Jack Gross," he turns out to be a con artist who flees the country once he steals all of her money.
 Broke, she moves back in with her mother in the Bronx, and returns to her old job as a manicurist.
-Yvonne divorces Eddie, who never gets the $50,000.
+Yvonne divorces Eddie, who never gets the $50,000 and ends up working as a cab driver.

 Charlie returns to the police force, while Yvonne reclaims the diner.
 They get married and, for their honeymoon, enjoy a hot-air balloon-ride over Central Park.

 Production

 The diner where Yvonne works in the film was constructed in a parking lot at the corner of N. Moore St. and West Broadway in the Tribeca neighborhood of Manhattan.
-The film was called “Cop Gives Waitress Million Dollar Tip” when it was shot there.
+The film was called "Cop Gives Waitress Million Dollar Tip" when it was shot there.

 Reception

 The film received generally positive reviews from critics.
 Rotten Tomatoes calculates a "Fresh" rating with a score of 73% based on reviews from 37 critics.

 The film grossed $37,939,757 in the United States and Canada but only $9.8 million internationally for a worldwide total of $47.7 million.

+On home video in the United States, the video was more popular than expected with copies being rented more frequently during the period January to June 1995 than any other title, with an average copy being rented 57 times.